awsdocs/amazon-chime-sdk-developer-guide/doc_source/create-pipeline-role.md

 ## Setting role permissions<a name="pipeline-role-permissions"></a>

-Media capture pipelines use a service\-linked role named *AWSServiceRoleForAmazonChimeSDKMediaPipelines*\.
+media pipelines use a service\-linked role named *AWSServiceRoleForAmazonChimeSDKMediaPipelines*\.
 The role allows the capture pipelines to access Amazon Chime SDK meetings on your behalf\.
 The role trusts the `mediapipelines.chime.amazonaws.com` service\.

 The role permissions policy allows Amazon Chime to complete the following actions on all AWS resources:
 + `chime:CreateAttendee`